GraceGardner/rancidtomatillos/README.md

 ## Challenges

 - This app was built in the short time span of 13 days.
-- This was our team's first time implementing React Router, Cypress, and Express, and deploying to Heroku.
+- This was our team's first time implementing React Router, Cypress, Express, and deploying to Heroku.
 Each of these new technologies came with a learning curve and many hours of research.
 - Following the project spec, our team first built out this React app using conditional rendering.
 Once complete, we then refactored the app using Router to replace the conditional rendering.
-Refactoring with Router seemed to bring more challenges and complications than if we had implemented it from the beginning.
+Refactoring with Router, rather than implementing it from the beginning, seemed to bring additional challenges and complications.
 - The api's that are provided for this app are missing information, so the team had to utilize data cleaning and extensive error handling to account for each scenario.

 ## Future Iterations